rapid7/insightconnect-plugins/splunk/help.md

 ### Run Saved Search

-This action is used to runs a saved search.
+This action is used to run a saved search.

 #### Input